 5. Seek expert advice

 No one expects you to know everything as a carer, especially if you’ve had no experience with administering care in the past.
 There’s a whole world of information out there regarding care and care specific to your dependent’s condition, so much so that it can be virtually impossible to know absolutely everything.
 If you’re struggling with where to start or if you’re caring in the correct way, contacting social services is a good option.
 You can also seek advice from online forums, local support groups and helplines, all of which will be more than happy to provide you with the information you require.
-For those who have been caring for a substantial amount of time but have felt an added pressure in recent times, considering a live in carer or visiting carer may also be beneficial.
+For those who have been caring for a substantial amount of time but have felt an added pressure in recent times, considering a live in carer may also be beneficial.

 6. Receive a full assessment